You will find several amazing day hikes in Volcanoes National Park that are suitable for all skill levels.

 The trail will lead you past “kipuka,” an old-growth forest enclosed by the more recent Mauna Loa lava flow, where you will get up close and personal with Hawaii’s rarest flora and fauna.

 In 1985, Kipukapuaulu was designated as Hawaii Volcanoes National Park’s first Special Ecological Area.
-The trail is a dirt path that starts from the Kīpukapuaulu parking area and features a number of gentle inclines and declines.
+The trail is a dirt path that starts from the Kīpukapuaulu parking area and features several gentle inclines and declines.

 Please keep in mind that bicycles are not permitted on this Volcanoes National Park trail.